 Thursday

-unless I feel empowered to attend the motivational seminar???
+unless I first feel empowered to attend the motivational seminar???

 Friday